Stefanie, Finance, UK

 You may also like

-Are you looking for a new challenge?
-Our Esprit Finance programme is open to exceptional MBA or MiF postgraduates from a variety of backgrounds with a passion for finance.
+Are you aspiring to be a leader in a future-focused finance organisation?
+Our Esprit Finance programme is open to exceptional MBA graduates from all backgrounds with a passion for finance.

 Medical, financial, research and consulting programmes at GSK for ambitious postgraduates